levisstrauss/levisstrauss/README.md

 👋 Hi, I'm Zak! a Software Engineer with a focus on developing innovative solutions and continuously expanding my technical expertise. 🚀

 ## About Me
-I am a highly motivated Software Engineer with a strong focus on machine learning and full-stack de- velopment.
-With a background in Computer Science and Mathematics, I am passionate about creating innovative software solutions that leverage machine learning to enhance user experiences.
+I am a highly motivated Software Engineer with a strong focus on machine learning and full-stack development.
+With a background in Computer Science and Mathematics, I am passionate about creating innovative software solutions that leverage machine learning application and software to enhance user experiences.
 My goal is to build scalable and eﬀicient applications that meet business goals and user needs.
 I am committed to continuous learning and professional growth in the fields of machine learning and software engineering.

 ## Technical Skills 🛠️